levavft/manhwa-ocr-test-files/README.md

 # manhwa-ocr-test-files
-This repository contains interesting test cases from Manhwa
+This repository contains interesting test cases from Manhwa.
+Feel free to add any interesting cases you come across.